Erasure Poetry

 In April and October, Azia takes part in The Poeming: A Found Poetry Project wherein a group of poets tackle an author’s catalogue, the same novel or another unique theme and create erasure poems.

-Azia loves to merge visual art and writing, creating a unique interplay between the source material and the poet's intent, believing this encourages the viewers to engage with the text in a fresh and creative way.
+Azia loves to merge visual art and writing, creating a unique interplay between the source material the poet's intent through artistic expression.
+She believes this encourages the viewers to engage with the text in a fresh and creative way.